splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

     * :guilabel:`Orientation`: Only available for uptime metric.
 Specify whether the metric must fall below or exceed the threshold to trigger the alert.
     * :guilabel:`Violates threshold`: How many times the metric must violate the threshold to trigger the alert.
     * :guilabel:`Split by location`: Select whether to split the detector by test location.
 If you don't filter by location, the detector monitors the average value across all locations.
+    * :guilabel:`Auto-clear alerts`: Select the check box and a time duration from the list if you want active alerts to automatically clear after the metric hasn't reported new data for the specified period.
+To learn more, see :ref:`auto-clearing-alerts`.

 #.
 Use the severity selector to select the severity of the alert.
 #.
 Add recipients.